An estate planning attorney does more than creating a will. As a lawyer helping others with estate goals and issues, my job is more human planning.

 - Drafting or funding a revocable trust,

 - Addressing the family cabin,

 - Numerous other estate planning needs.

-When we die, a lawyer helping an estate can take on different roles.
-Generally, my role is limited to either advising a personal representative (“PR”), trustee or beneficiary.
+When we move onto the next level, a lawyer helping or advising an estate takes on different roles.
+Generally, the process transitions into advising a personal representative (“PR”), trustee or beneficiary.